smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Files/index.md

 # Uploading Files
-In almost all cases, graphics are uploaded using the screen manager.
-You can find out about setting images in templates, soft buttons, and menus in the [Text Images and Buttons](Displaying a User Interface/Text Images and Buttons) guide.
-Other situations, such as VR help lists, and turn by turn directions, are not currently covered by the `ScreenManager`.
-To upload an image, see the [Uploading Images](Other SDL Features/Uploading Images) guide.
+In almost all cases, you will not need to upload images because the screen manager handles uploading images for you.
+There are some situations, such as VR help lists and turn-by-turn directions, that are not currently covered by the `ScreenManager` so you will have manually upload the image yourself in those cases.
+For more information about uploading images, see the [Uploading Images](Other SDL Features/Uploading Images) guide.

 ## Uploading an mp3 Using the File Manager
 The @![iOS]`SDLFileManager`!@ @![android, javaSE, javaEE]`FileManager`!@ uploads files and keeps track of all the uploaded files names during a session.
 To send data with the file manager you need to create either a @![iOS]`SDLFile`!@ @![android, javaSE, javaEE]`SdlFile`!@ or @![iOS]`SDLArtwork`!@ @![android, javaSE, javaEE]`SdlArtwork`!@ object. @![iOS]`SDLFile` objects are created with a local `NSURL` or `NSData`; `SDLArtwork` uses a `UIImage`.!@ @![android, javaSE, javaEE]Both `SdlFile`s and `SdlArtwork`s can be created with a `Uri`, `byte` array, or resource `id`.!@